Slashyyyyyy/Weather-and-Mobility/README.md

 # Weather-and-Mobility
+Include, how data has to be stored in extra files

 This is the code to my Bachelors Thesis

-Order of loading the code for analysisunderstanding:
+Order of loading the code for understanding the analysis:

 (0. Train_Scrapper -> Not needed, as scrapped data is in Datafile)
 1. Train_preprocessing -> Make Data workable